 The library offers group instruction or individual consultation for both tools.
 For more information in either tool, view the citing sources guide.

-There are a number of reference formatting tools which may help you get started with APA formatting.
-These include citation managers, such as EndNote, as well as EBSCO databases and the Infohawk+ catalog.
-Keep in mind that these tools are intended to get you started, but there may be errors, especially with journal titles, article titles, and retrieval information for electronic sources,
+There are a number of tools which may help you get started with formatting, including citation managers, EBSCO databases, the Infohawk+ catalog, and other citation generators.
+These resources are intended to get you started, but there may be errors, especially with journal titles, article titles, and retrieval information for electronic sources.

 It is advised that a review of all formatted references is done to ensure accuracy.